dart-lang/dartdoc/README.md

 Unrecognized options will be ignored.
 Supported options:

-  * **ambiguousReexportScorerMinConfidence**:  The ambiguous reexport scorer will emit a warning if it is not at least this confident.
-Adjusting this may be necessary for some complex packages but most of the time, the default is OK.
-Default: 0.1
   * **categories**:  More details for each category/topic.
 For topics you'd like to document, specify the markdown file with `markdown:` to use for the category page.
 Optionally, rename the category from the source code into a display name with 'name:'.
 If there is no matching category